gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-23-using-game-controllers-and-keyboards-for-custom-shortcuts.md

 The general concept is to use an app that will take an input from your device of choice and map it to a keyboard shortcut or some other action that you specify.
 There are many apps that do this, so I've limited my list below to those that offer one important feature: *per-app mapping*.

 This means you can set different shortcuts for each app you use, and they will change as you move between apps.
-Obviously its best if this happens automatically, to remove any friction in the process.
+Of course, it is best if this happens automatically to prevent any friction in the process.

-I might have a button set to "zoom in" and "zoom out" that will trigger slightly different shortcuts in my text editor than in my image editor, or I might have a button set to "primary tool" and it will trigger a tool in a different way depending on the design app I am currently using.
+I might have a button set to "zoom in" or "zoom out" that will trigger slightly different shortcuts in my text editor than in my image editor, or I might have a button set to "primary tool" and it will trigger a tool in a different way depending on the design app I am currently using.

 My personal favourite app is [JoyMapperSilicon](https://github.com/qibinc/JoyMapperSilicon), but we really are spoiled for choice.